 - Least expensive

-The flavor of olive oil is influenced by climate and the area that the olive tree is grown.
+The flavor of olive oil is influenced by:

 How olive oil is produced is also important.
 Cold-pressed Extra-Virgin Olive Oil often has a stronger flavor.

 For less flavorful olive oils consider adding spices, lemons, or peppers to the oils to add more flavor.
 Simply add your flavoring agents to an olive oil bottle or container and top off with olive oil.
-Store in a cool dark place for a week to allow time for the flavor to infuse into the olive oil.
+Store in the refrigerator for a week to allow time for the flavor to infuse into the olive oil.

 Yes, a recent study compared frying vegetables versus sauteing them or boiling them in water and found that antioxidants and phenols actually increased with frying in olive oil.
 4